MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-add-3D-part.md

     ![Importing a custom 3D part.](media/import-object.PNG "Importing a custom 3D part")

 > [!NOTE]
-> If you have trouble importing a custom 3D part, [enable Guides to work in the background](known-issues-pc-app.md#cant-upload-3d-content).
+> If you have trouble importing a custom 3D part, image, or video, [enable Guides to work in the background](known-issues-pc-app.md#cant-upload-3d-content-or-other-assets).

 ## Next steps